It’s a hard word in some ways, isn’t it? While we all NEED stillness, many of us have a hard time practicing it.

 Okay, so let’s talk practicalities.
 How do we actually practice this discipline of stillness?

 Need help keeping track of your stillness goal?
-Use our habit tracker and goal planner printables.
+Use our Spiritual Formation Assessment.
 Click the image to get your copy!